Yoruba religion: Beliefs

 According to Kola Abimbola, the Yorubas have evolved a robust cosmology.
-Nigerian Professor for Traditional African religions, Jacob K. Olupona, summarizes that Central for the Yoruba religion, and which all beings possess, is known as "Ase", which is "the empowered word that must come to pass,” the “life force” and “energy” that regulates all movement and activity in the universe".
-Every thought and action of each person or being in Aiyé (the physical realm) interact with the Supreme force, all other living things, including the Earth itself, as well as with Orun (the otherworld), in which gods, spirits and ancestors exist.
-The Yoruba religion can be described as a complex form of polytheism, with a Supreme but distant creator force, encompassing the whole universe.
+Nigerian Professor for Traditional African religions, Jacob K. Olupona, summarizes that central for the Yorùbá religion, and which all beings possess, is known as "Àṣẹ", which is "the empowered word that must come to pass," the "life force" and "energy" that "regulates all movement and activity in the universe".
+Every thought and action of each person or being in Ayé (the physical realm) interact with the Supreme force, all other living things, including the Earth itself, as well as with Ọ̀run (the otherworld), in which gods, spirits and ancestors exist.
+The Yorùbá religion can be described as a form of diffused monotheism, with a Supreme but distant creator force, encompassing the whole universe.

-The anthropologist Robert Voeks described Yoruba religion as being animistic, noting that it was "firmly attached to place".
+The anthropologist Robert Voeks described Yorùbá religion as being animistic, noting that it was "firmly attached to place".

-Each person living on earth attempts to achieve perfection and find their destiny in Orun-Rere (the spiritual realm of those who do good and beneficial things).
+Each person living on earth attempts to achieve perfection and find their destiny in Ọ̀run-Rere (the spiritual realm of those who do good and beneficial things).

-One's ori-inu (spiritual consciousness in the physical realm) must grow in order to consummate union with one's "Iponri" (Ori Orun, spiritual self).
+One's orí-inú (spiritual consciousness in the physical realm) must grow in order to consummate union with one's "Ìpọ̀nrí" (Orí Ọ̀run, spiritual self).

-Iwapẹlẹ (or well-balanced) meditative recitation and sincere veneration is sufficient to strengthen the ori-inu of most people.
-Well-balanced people, it is believed, are able to make positive use of the simplest form of connection between their Oris and the omnipotent Olu-Orun: an adura (petition or prayer) for divine support.
+Ìwà pẹ̀lẹ́ (or well-balanced) meditative recitation and sincere veneration are sufficient to strengthen the orí-inú of most people.
+Well-balanced people, it is believed, can make positive use of the simplest form of connection between their Ori and the omnipotent Olú-Ọ̀run: an Àwúre (petition or prayer) for divine support.

-In the Yoruba belief system, Olodumare has ase over all that is.
+In the Yorùbá belief system, Olódùmarè has àṣẹ (authority) over all that is.
 Hence, it is considered supreme.

+Scripture

+The Yorùbá scriptures are called the Odù Ifá, which is a collection of revealed oracular texts originally passed down through oral tradition among babalawos.
+It is traditionally divided into 256 sections, or Odù, which are divided into verses.
+It is closely related to the divination system of the Yorùbá religion, Ifá.
+The verses contain proverbs, stories, and statements that cover every aspect of life.
+The Odù Ifá is the foundation of Yorùbá spiritual knowledge and has influenced spiritual communities in the Americas, such as Santeria.
+Ifá refers to the deity Ọ̀rúnmìlà, who is associated with wisdom, intellect, and divination.

+In 2005, UNESCO designated the Odù Ifá tradition as one of the world's Masterpieces of the Oral and Intangible Heritage of Humanity.